 1999-Subsec. (a).
 Pub.
-L. 106-113, \$1000(a)(9) [title IV, \$4802(1)], which directed the insertion of "or in a WTO member country," after "or citizens of the United States," was executed by making insertion after "or to citizens of the United States," to reflect the probable intent of Congress.
+L. 106-113, \$1000(a)(9) [title IV, \$4802(1)], as amended by Pub.
+L. 107-273, inserted "or in a WTO member country," after "or to citizens of the United States,".

 Subsec. (b).
 Pub.
-L. 106-113, $\S 1000(a)(9)$ [title IV, §4503(a)], amended subsec. (b) generally.
+L. 106-113, §1000(a)(9) [title IV, §4503(a)], amended subsec. (b) generally.
 Prior to amendment, subsec. (b) read as follows: "No application for patent shall be entitled to this right of priority unless a claim therefor and a certified copy of the original foreign application, specification and drawings upon which it is based are filed in the Patent and Trademark Office before the patent is granted, or at such time during the pendency of the application as required by the Commissioner not earlier than six months after the filing of the application in this country.
 Such certification shall be made by the patent office of the foreign country in which filed and show the date of the application and of the filing of the specification and other papers.
-The Commissioner may require a translation of the papers filed if not in the English language and such other information as he deems nec-
+The Commissioner may require a translation of the papers filed if not in the English language and such other information as he deems necessary.